Die Hard: Stunts

 The perception of film stunts changed shortly before production of Die Hard following a fatal accident on the set of Twilight Zone: The Movie (1983), and a push was made to prioritize a film's crew over the film itself.
 Even so, Willis insisted on performing many of his own stunts, including rolling down steps and standing on top of an active elevator.
 The first scene he shot was his leap from the top of Nakatomi Plaza with a firehose wrapped around his waist.
 The stunt involved a 25 ft leap from a five-story parking garage ledge onto an airbag as a 60 ft wall of flame exploded behind him.
 He considered it to be one of his toughest stunts.
 The explosive force pushed him towards the edge of the airbag and the crew was concerned he had died.
 Stuntman Ken Bates stood in for Willis when his character is hanging from the building.

 Alan Rickman was suspended from a raised platform and dropped onto an airbag.
 To capture the descent, an automated system controlled the camera's focus ring to keep Rickman in focus.

 A set was used for the following scene where McClane shoots out a window to re-enter the building.
 It was shot approximately halfway into the filming schedule so that all involved had gained more stunt experience.
 The window was made of fragile sugar glass that took two hours to set up, and there were only a few takes for this reason.
 Instead of a hoist, a team of stuntmen positioned below the window dragged the hose and pulled Willis towards the edge, as they could better control Willis's fall if he went over.
 Editor Frank Urioste kept the scene where McClane falls down a ventilation shaft and catches onto a lower opening; Willis's stuntman accidentally fell further than intended.
-During a scene where McClane shoots a terrorist through a table, Willis suffered a permanent two-thirds hearing loss in his left ear caused by firing loud blank cartridges close to his head.
+During a scene where McClane shoots a terrorist through a table, Willis, firing the weapon while holding it compressed into his upper chest, suffered a permanent two-thirds hearing loss in his left ear caused by firing loud blank cartridges close to his head.

 For Gruber's fall from Nakatomi Plaza, Rickman was dropped between 20 and 70 ft; reports are inconsistent.
 He was suspended on a raised platform and dropped onto a blue screen airbag.
 This allowed the background behind him to be composited with footage taken from Fox Plaza and falling confetti that looked like bearer bonds.
 Rickman had to fall backward onto the bag, something stuntmen avoid to control their fall.
 McTiernan convinced Rickman by demonstrating the stunt himself and falling onto a pile of cardboard boxes.
 Rickman was told he would be dropped on a count of three, but he was let go earlier to elicit a genuine look of surprise.
 McTiernan said, "there's no way he could fake that".
 The first take was used, but McTiernan convinced Rickman to perform a second one as backup.